Vom Eisenwald GSD

 They live in my home.

-Heather has been certified by Good Dog's screening team for responsible and trusted breeding practices.
-When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+Heather and Garrett has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

-Heather partners with buyers to find the best match as the puppies develop and their personalities take shape.
+Heather and Garrett partners with buyers to find the best match as the puppies develop and their personalities take shape.
 Typically, matches are finalized when the puppies reach about 7 weeks old.

 “We match puppies based on gender preference and temperament.
 Evaluations are done at 7 weeks to ensure each puppy is placed in the home that best fits their personality and needs.”